Meet one of the Grads!

 Engineering Knowledge 4

-Students in the fourth year of instruction will continue with their study of slow speed engine’s operation, defects, construction, and maintenance.
+Students in the fourth year of instruction will continue with their study of a slow speed engine’s operation, defects, construction, and maintenance.
 This will be followed by an introduction to dual fuel diesel engines.
 A two-day, hands-on course in gas turbine construction, systems, and maintenance will be given.
 This will be followed by an introduction to main shaft alignment describing the initial set up and problems encountered with alignment.
-Next mechanical-hydraulic and electronic governors will be discussed.
-Further the problems of operating ships in ice will be explained.
+Next, mechanical-hydraulic and electronic governors will be discussed.
+Further, the problems of operating ships in ice will be explained.
 The purpose, construction, and operation of stabilizers and thrusters will be discussed.
-Finally lifeboats and lifeboat engines will be covered.
+Finally, lifeboats and lifeboat engines will be covered.
 Prerequisite: Completion and pass of Term 5.

 Do you have credits from another BC/Yukon post-secondary school?
 Do you want to know if they transfer to courses here at BCIT?
 Check out BCIT's Transfer Equivalency Database to find out.

 The majority of classes take place at the BCIT Marine Campus; however, some courses may be taken offsite at locations such as the Justice Institute Fire and Safety Training Centre in Maple Ridge, BC.

 A Marine Engineer is responsible for all mechanical, electrical and structural aspects of the ship, from main engines to auxiliary systems.
 Cadets are trained in the operation and maintenance of the propulsion plant and other machinery systems found in all ocean-going ships ranging from super tankers to cruise ships, bulk carriers, cargo ships and support vessels.
 These skills could be readily applied during sea phases in Canada, Asia, Western Europe, Australia, South America and more.